froggey/Mezzano/doc/internals/file-system.md

     mezzano.disk:all-block-devices () => List of block devices

-All of the local disks and partitions enumerated on boot and returned by mezzano.supervisor:all-disks are also returned by mezzano.disk:all-block-devices.
-Additional block devices can be registered by:
+Block devices can be registered by:

     mezzano.disk:register-block-device (device) => Updated list of block devices